OpenSpace/openspace.github.io/docs/components/session-recording.md

 nav_order: 5
 ---

-This feature provides a method for recording all views, renderables, and time control to a file which can be played-back at a later time.
+The Session Recording feature provides a way to record all views, renderables, and time control to a file which can be played-back at a later time.
+OpenSpace is interactive software, meant to be used in real time.
+However, it can be difficult and time-consuming to recreate all of the camera movements and content settings when presenting content that is complex and/or prolonged.
+Session Recording can be used to automate some or all parts of a particular presentation.

-## Getting Started With This Feature
-This feature is not yet included in the master branch.
-The **feature/sessionRecording** branch must be checked-out from github.
-All subsequent build & run steps are identical to the standard instructions for OpenSpace.
-See [this page]({{ site.url }}/docs/developers/compiling/general) for more details about configuring & building OpenSpace.

-## Notes About Controls and File Management
-Currently things are done with lua commands in the console, but controls in the GUI have just been added and are being tested as of May 2019.
-Also as of this date, all record/playback files are saved in the `recordings` directory in the base OpenSpace location.
-In Lua commands as well as in the GUI, only a filename is used without a path (this replaces the old behavior where the files could be located anywhere on the filesystem).

 ## Recording a Session
+Clicking the camera icon at the bottom menu bar will display the Session Recording menu.
+If using linux (which currently does not support the on-screen menu), a separate browser can be used to show the menu (http://localhost:4680/) or console commands can be used (see advanced section).
+The top half of the menu has controls for starting a recording.
+Leave the "Text file format" option unchecked unless advanced features are being used (see section below if interested).
+Enter a filename (without extension) for the recording, and press the Record button when ready to start.
+The file will be saved in user/recordings/ directory.
+Upon recording, the sub-menu disappears and the program can be used normally, with all actions & settings being recorded.
+Click the red "Stop recording" button when done, and a file of the specified name will be saved to user/recordings/ in the OpenSpace directory.

+## Playback of a Recorded Session
+There are two ways to handle the simulation time when playing back a session.
+The most common method is to allow OpenSpace to set the simulation time (the current time visible in the menu) to exactly what it was when recorded ("Force time change to recorded time" checkbox).
+If the "Loop playback" option is checked, then the recording will continually repeat itself until manually stopped.
+The drop-down menu contains a list of files in the user/recordings/ directory that can be played.
+Mouse camera control is disabled during playback.
+The bottom menu (as well as log messages) will indicate when playback is finished.
+You can abort the playback by clicking the 'Stop Recording' button, or entering: 'openspace.sessionRecording.stopPlayback()' in the console.
+It is also possible to simply pause playback by clicking the menu button.

+# Advanced Features

+## Console Script Commands
 To start a recording, open the console with the **\`** key and enter:
 `openspace.sessionRecording.startRecording('filename.osrec');`
-Now use OpenSpace as you would normally, moving the camera around, adjusting layer visibility, time, whatever.
-When you want to finish recording, open the console again and enter:
+To finish recording, open the console again and enter:
 `openspace.sessionRecording.stopRecording();`
-and you can go back to using OpenSpace.
+The GUI restricts the available playback files to those that reside in user/recordings (or possibly elsewhere if the USER variable has a custom definition).
+However, a relative path to a playback file anywhere in the filesystem can be entered in the `startPlayback` function.
+To see a full list of these commands, open a browser URL window and type the directory path to where OpenSpace is installed, and add the following path:
+/documentation/index.html#openspace.sessionRecording

-## Playback of a Recorded Session
+## Playback Using Advanced Time Options
 There are two ways to handle the simulation time when playing back a session.
 The most common method is to allow OpenSpace to set the simulation time (the current time visible in the menu) to exactly what it was when recorded.

 1. To play back a session in this manner, use the syntax: